 Correcting a previously filed Form 941-SS.
-If you discover an error on a previously filed Form 941-SS, make the correction using Form 941-X, Adjusted Employer's QUARTERLY Federal Tax Return or Claim for Refund.
-Form 941-X is filed separately from Form 941-SS.
+If you discover an error on a previously filed Form 941-SS, make the correction using Form 941-X. Form 941-X is filed separately from Form 941-SS.
 For more information, see section 9 of Pub.
 80 (Circular SS) or visit IRS.gov and enter "correcting employment taxes" in the search box.